Snowboard boots wide feet powder deep snow riding

 • Cheaper to replace

-Flex ratings for wideโ€‘foot powder riding
+Flex ratings for wide‑foot powder riding

-Softer flex (5-6) helps in trees and moguls, allowing the boot to flex with the terrain.
-Stiffer flex (7-8) for open bowls and high speeds where you need edge lock.
-Wide boots often flex slightly softer than narrow counterparts due to extra material in the shell, but Ride Insano retains stiffness through carbon-reinforced struts.
-For powder, medium-stiff (6-7) is the sweet spot โ€“ soft enough to absorb terrain, stiff enough to drive the board.
-Here’s how our five rate in real-world flex:
+Softer flex (5–6) helps in trees and moguls, allowing the boot to flex with the terrain.
+Stiffer flex (7–8) for open bowls and high speeds.
+For powder, medium-stiff (6–7) is the sweet spot.
+Real-world flex ratings for our five boots:

 • Burton Ruler Wide: 6/10 consistent across temperatures